Chair: Timothy Paglione

 tpaglione at york dot cuny dot edu

-Emily Rice – Co-Undergrad Chair (College of Staten Island)
+Emily Rice – Co-Undergrad Chair (Macaulay Honors College)

 Prof. Rice’s research combines observational and theoretical approaches for a comprehensive spectroscopic study of cool atmospheres, including very low mass stars, brown dwarfs, and giant extra-solar planets.
 Prof. Rice uses observational spectra from telescopes in Hawaii and California and synthetic spectra from model atmospheres created with the PHOENIX radiative transfer code.
 Brown dwarfs and gas giant planets continually cool, shrink, and fade as they age, meaning they are hotter, larger, and brighter when they are younger, resembling very low mass stars.
 Therefore their atmospheric properties are similar, although the objects are at different evolutionary stages.
 A comprehensive understanding of these very low mass objects is necessary for understanding star and planetary formation, calibrating stellar and substellar evolution models, and accurately inferring the atmospheric properties of gas giant exoplanets.